GoogleCloudPlatform/community/tutorials/ar-subs/index.md

     ![Pygame image](https://storage.googleapis.com/gcp-community/tutorials/ar-subs/aliens.png)

 1. You can control your car with the arrow keys and shoot with the space bar.

 1. The game will exit when you are hit.

-1. If you can see the game, pygame is working with your display and you can proceed to the next steps.
+1. If you can see the game, `pygame` is working with your display and you can proceed to the next steps.

-## Execute the AR Subtitles application
+## Run the AR Subtitles application

-Now you are ready to try the AR Subtitles application.
-The app has two operating
+In this section, you run the AR Subtitles application.

-modes:
+The app has two operating modes:

-- Subtitles mode
+- Subtitles mode:
-  - in this mode, the subtitles are a luma effects video feed via the Raspberry Pi HDMI output.
-It can be overlaid on top of the primary video feed using a video mixer with a luma keyer
+  - Subtitles are a luma effects video feed through the Raspberry Pi HDMI output, which can be overlaid on the primary video feed with a video mixer with a luma keyer.
-  - white text with a dark blue background behind the letters
+  - Text is white, with a dark blue background behind the letters.
-  - rest of the screen black, intended to be keyed out
+  - The rest of the screen is black, intended to be keyed out.
-- Augmented Reality mode
+- Augmented Reality mode:
-  - in this mode, the translations are intended to be projected onto a surface in the real world, using for example a pico projector
+  - Translations are intended to be projected onto a surface in the real world using, for example, a pico projector.
-  - white text with a large font size to make it easily legible
+  - Text is white, with a large font size to make it easily legible.
-  - rest of the screen black, which is not projected due to the pixel values being (0,0,0)
+  - The rest of the screen black, which is not projected due to the pixel values being (0,0,0).

 ### Subtitles mode with a video mixer and luma keyer

 **--position bottom**

-In this mode, the Raspberry Pi's HDMI output has to be connected to a video mixer unit which has luma keyer capabilities.
-The app displays a black background which is then keyed out.
+In this mode, the Raspberry Pi's HDMI output must be connected to a video mixer unit with luma keyer capabilities.
+The app displays a black background, which is then keyed out.
 The luma keyer needs to be tuned so that it keys out the background and leaves the translation output text as an overlay on top of a video.
-With this mode, you can add translated subtitles on top of any video feed - including presentations and online video conference applications.
+With this mode, you can overlay translated subtitles on any video feed, such as presentations and online video conference applications.

-To make the translated subtitles more legible, on top of e.g white background such as slides, the app adds a dark blue background behind the translated white fonts.
-Otherwise white-on-white would not be seen.
+To make the translated subtitles more legible on top of light-colored backgrounds such as slides, the app adds a dark blue background behind the translated white fonts.
+Otherwise white on white would not be seen.
 In this example, the app adds a dark blue (RGB: 0,0,139) background behind the text, which can still be visible after applying the luma keyer.

 To make the translations work, connect the video source’s audio to the Raspberry Pi’s audio input.
-This requires a USB sound card that has an audio mic or line-in connector.
+This requires a USB sound card that has an audio microphone or line-in connector.
 Then connect the Raspberry Pi HDMI output as a camera source to the video mixer.
-Now the video mixer has 2 video sources:
+With this setup, the video mixer has 2 video sources:

-- the original video feed, and
+- the original video feed
 - the Raspberry Pi translated subtitles output

-Using the luma keyer in the mixer, key out the black background, and overlay the remaining translated subtitles on top of the original video feed.
+Using the luma keyer in the mixer, key out the black background, and overlay the remaining translated subtitles on the original video feed.

-1. See the command line options, by executing:
+1. View the command-line options:

         python3 ar-subs.py --help

-1. To start the app in subtitles mode, execute the following, replacing the values with your desired options.
-Such as:
+1. To start the app in subtitles mode, run the following, replacing the values with your desired options:

         python3 ar-subs.py --dev 0 --lang hi-IN --maxchars 85 --fontsize 46 --position bottom

     ![Sub0 image](https://storage.googleapis.com/gcp-community/tutorials/ar-subs/sub0.png)

-1. Once the app starts, you are presented with keys that you can press.
-The key presses are registered and handled by the pygame library.
-But while the Media Translation API client is streaming an ongoing sentence, the execution is blocked.
-Thus the key presses will be acted on after the current sentence finishes.
+1. After the app starts, you are presented with keys that you can press.
+The key presses are registered and handled by the `pygame` library.
+While the Media Translation API client is streaming an ongoing sentence, execution is blocked; key presses are acted on after the current sentence finishes.
 To finish a sentence, simply stop talking.

 1. To start translating, press any key.
-The screen will turn black and as you speak, the translations should start being displayed.
-Note that you can enable or disable interim results by pressing the key `i`.
+The screen will turn black.
+As you speak, the translations should start being displayed.
+You can enable or disable interim results by pressing the `i` key.

 1. To quit, press `q` and speak a bit more to register the key press.